starwit-trainings/python-ai-cv/slides.md

 Each of the next sections can be worked with individually, so no particular order is required.
 However it is recommandable to follow the intended order.

 ---
-## 01 - Development Environment & Language Introduction
+## Chapter 01 - Setup & Language introduction
 * Setting up your development environment
   * Access Github/SSH
   * Checkout code